Weights & Strength

 Medically reviewed & fact checked by a board-certified doctor.

 I have found my calf muscles to be the hardest body part to build.
-Probably because I have naturally thin legs and small calves, can you relate?
+It's probably because I have naturally thin legs and small calves -- can you relate?

 For a long time, I felt that I looked disproportionate.
 Although I was training my legs at the gym, my upper body was far more muscular.

-As it turns out, by training smartly, I have been able to train my calves and find balance in my body.
+As it turns out, by training smartly, I have trained my calves and found balance in my body.
 I just needed to get to grips with the science behind calf training and start doing the right exercises.

 Stronger calves have improved my stamina and allowed me to do most cardio exercises for longer, including running, jumping, and squatting.
 This has also enabled me to build muscle in other places.